marimo-team/marimo/docs/index.md

 **Highlights.**

-- **reactive**: run a cell and marimo automatically runs affected cells and updates their outputs
+- **reactive**: run a cell and marimo automatically runs dependent cells
 - **interactive**: bind sliders, tables, plots, and more to Python — no callbacks required
-- **reproducible**: no hidden state, deterministic execution order — code with confidence in your notebook's correctness
+- **reproducible**: no hidden state, deterministic execution order
-- **deployable**: executable as a script, deployable as an app
+- **executable**: execute as a Python script, parametrized by CLI args
+- **shareable**: deploy as an interactive web app, or run in the browser via WASM
+- **data-centric**: built-in SQL support and data sources panel
 - **developer-friendly**: git-friendly `.py` file format, GitHub Copilot, fast autocomplete, code formatting, and more

 > ⚡ marimo notebooks run automatically with interactions and code changes